emacs-mirror/emacs/mps/manual/source/topic/keyword.rst

     ``args`` is the name of array that contains the keyword arguments.
     It must match the argument to the preceding call to :c:func:`MPS_ARGS_BEGIN`.

-.. c:function:: MPS_ARGS_DONE(args)

-    .. deprecated:: starting with version 1.113.

-        Formerly this was used to finalize a list of keyword arguments before passing it to a function.
-It is no longer needed.